 Officer Victoria Sturgill

-Officer Victoria Sturgill began her career with the Ada Police Department in January of 2020.
+Officer Victoria Sturgill began her career with the Ada Police Department in January of 2020, leaving in 2021, and returning in 2022.
 Ptl.
 Sturgill currently serves as one our third shift officers.

 Officer Clayton Eichman